Orff-Schulwerk Certification Course

 Jennifer Donovan teaches K-5 music, chorus and drumming ensemble at Clear Creek Elementary in Shawnee, Kan.
 Her fifth graders have been selected to perform twice at the Kansas MEA convention.
 A past president of the Kansas Orff Chapter, she has served as treasurer and Region III representative on the AOSA National Board of Trustees.
 She served on the Kansas Teacher of the Year team in 2009.

 Greg Gooden: Recorder

 Greg Gooden teaches music at Fort Riley Elementary School in Fort Riley, Kan.
 He is the director of the Geary County Children's Choir and previously directed the McPherson Arts Council Children's Choir.
+(The Geary County Children's Choir was selected to perform at the 2014 KMEA In-Service Workshop.)
 He is president-elect of the Kansas Orff Chapter.
 Greg was the Elementary Outstanding Music Teacher of the Year in 2006 and 2012 for the North Central District KMEA.
 He presented at the 2005 AOSA National Conference in Birmingham, Ala., and the 2006 National Conference in Omaha.